 We are so excited to begin our journey in Year 1!

-Here is a helpful guide to what we will be learning this term in Year 1.
+Here is a helpful guide to what we will be learning this half term.

 Our topic this term is….

 We will be looking at different traditional tales throughout this term.
 We will share lots of different Fairy Tales through story times and focus on three in detail.
 These will be Jack and the Beanstalk followed by The Sword in the Stone.
 The children will enjoy describing the different characters, acting out the stories and making their own story maps and mini books.
 We will be linking the stories in with all aspects of what we are learning.
 What is your favourite traditional tale?

 This term we will be focusing on numbers 0-20 and beyond, counting up and back from any number, ordering numbers, comparing numbers, forming the numbers correctly in numerals and starting to write the numbers in words.
 We will also be working on addition and subtraction of numbers and really understanding our number bonds.
 We will also be learning how to count in 2's, 5's and 10's.

 Key Words: place value, addition, number bonds, ordering, subtraction, number line, position, sequence.

 As the children become familiar with many different Fairy Tales, they will begin to compare them and notice similarities and differences.
 Such as 'Once upon a time' and 'Happily ever after'.
 They will be able to share their ideas about heroes and villains within the tales.
 This will link to PSHE with understanding about good and bad choices.
 What do you think about Jack and Goldilocks?
 Should they have taken the golden hen or eaten somebody else's porridge?!

 After reading these stories, the children will sequence the main events with a focus on the beginning middle and end of each story.
 They will write their own little Fairy Tales and the focus will be on writing full sentences with capital letters and full stops.
 Some children will start to include adjectives to describe the characters.